iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.phe.couchto5K 2 reviews"/>
 </p>

+> I like the app and love my coach Michael Johnson.
+But it stops mid run on EVERY SINGLE RUN, rendering itself useless.
+Very very frustrating.
+It would also be good if the coach pep talks varied from run to run (rather than week to week) in the early weeks.<br> :date: __2020-12-30 22:17:12__

 > I had heard good things about this app, unfortunately the app cuts off quite frequently and this is really disheartening when you are in the middle of a run.
 If they get this bug fixed then I would give it 5 stars.<br> :date: __2020-12-27 21:06:48__